-- (1) Remove pulley assembly from spindle by unscrewing the M12 hexagon screw (1) withdraw pulley (2) and re move parallel key (3) from spindle - (2) Remove bearing nuts (4).
+- (1) Remove pulley assembly from spindle by unscrewing the M12 hexagon screw (1).
+Withdraw pulley (2) and remove parallel key (3) from spindle. - (2) Remove bearing nuts (4).
 Remove existing bearings (5), using a bearing puller on the bearing rings.
-Take care not to damage the spindle or housing. - (3) After preparation; fit new bearing (5) to spindle (6) and housing (7), include spring discs (8) as previously fitted.
-Use only

-- sufficient pressure to fit bearing, applying pressure to the inner ring only.
-Ensure that bearing ring fits up to location shoulder on the spindle. - (4) Reassemble spindle unit, lubricate bearing (see preparation).
+Take care not to damage the spindle or housing. - (3) After Preparation; fit new bearings (5) to spindle (6) and housing (7), include spring discs (8) as previously fitted.
+Use only sufficient pressure to fit bearings, applying pressure to the inner ring only.
+Ensure that bearing ring fits up to location shoulder on the spindle. - (4) Reassemble spindle unit, lubricate bearing (see Preparation).
 Fit bearing nuts (4).
 Tighten nuts until assembly is secure.
+Do not over tighten. - (5) Check that spindle assembly runs freely and without end float.